Simulmondo

 Simulmondo was an Italian software house from Bologna.
-Specialized video game developer and publisher, it has produced about 150 videogames for Commodore 64, Amiga, PC and Atari ST.
+Specialized video game developer and publisher, it has produced about 150 video games for Commodore 64, Amiga, PC and Atari ST.

-Originally founded in 1988 by Francesco Carlà and Riccardo Arioti, via an agreement with publisher Ital Video, Simulmondo was among the most important game developers in Italy in the late 1980s and early 1990s, developing mostly titles for home computers.
+Initially founded in 1988 by Francesco Carlà and Riccardo Arioti, via an agreement with publisher Ital Video, Simulmondo was among Italy's most important game developers in the late 1980s and early 1990s, mainly developing titles for home computers.

-Simulmondo released games manly for the Amiga, MS-DOS and the Commodre 64 platform.
-The latest Simulmondo's game, middle 90s, had been released for Windows 95 platform.
+Simulmondo released games mainly for the Amiga, MS-DOS and the Commodore 64 platform.
+The latest Simulmondo game, the middle 90s, had been released for the Windows 95 platform.
 For the distribution of the games, Simulmondo used an innovative strategy for the time: Simulmondo branched out into an early form of episodic gaming, by publishing short adventures that could be completed in one or two hours and distributed them on newsstands at a price much lower than that of the complete games sold in a normal shop.
-In this way Simulmondo could reduce development costs and maximize profits.
-Games where usually distributed as tapes or floppys.
+In this way, Simulmondo could reduce development costs and maximize profits.
+Games were usually distributed as tapes or floppies.

-Simulmondo's most famous games where licensed videogames based on comic books like Dylan Dog, Spider-man and Tex Willer.
+Simulmondo's most famous games were licensed video games based on comic books, such as Dylan Dog, Spider-Man, and Tex Willer.

-By 1993 the company had lost many of its original programmers and artists, like Ivan Venturi, and, by the following year, Simulmondo had all but disappeared from the mainstream video games market.
-In its final years, the software house developed games for television programs, like interactive games for the kids program Solletico and a football engine for Processo di Biscardi.
+By 1993, the company had lost many of its original programmers and artists, like Ivan Venturi.
+By the following year, Simulmondo had all but disappeared from the mainstream video games market.
+In its final years, the software house developed games for television programs, like interactive games for the kids' program Solletico and a football engine for Processo di Biscardi.

 List of games

-Note: We are Angels was developed by Simulmondo but released by ARI GAMES, it's a game based from the TV serie Noi siamo Angeli.
+Note: We are Angels was developed by Simulmondo but released by ARI GAMES.
+It's a game based on the TV series Noi siamo Angeli.